 - I will lose income during the period that I am required to self-isolate.

-- I am currently in receipt of Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- I am currently in receipt of one of the following; Universal Credit, Working Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

 If you meet all of the above criteria but you are not in receipt of one of these benefits you may still be eligible for the payment under the Cheshire East Discretionary Test and Trace Scheme (PDF, 292KB) if you can demonstrate that all of the following additional criteria apply to you:

-- you are on a low income and will face financial hardship as a result of not being able to work whilst you are self isolating
+- I will face financial hardship as a result of not being able to work whilst Iam self-isolating

-- you would be entitled to a qualifying benefit, you have applied and you are awaiting the application to be processed or haven’t yet applied for it.
+- I would be entitled to a qualifying benefit, I have applied and I'm awaiting the application to be processed or haven’t yet applied for it.
 We can only consider a payment if your (and your partner) income would mean you would qualify for Universal Credit for this month.

 Before you start your application